gumbo-millennium/website/CONTRIBUTING.md

 ### Configure env

 We need a `.env` file for our development environment.
-Just copy the `env.dev` and generate a key, and you're good to go.
+Luckily there's a command that auto-generates an `.env` file, using the latest `.env.example` file as
+reference:

 ```
-cp .env.dev .env
-php artisan key:generate
+php artisan app:env
 ```

 ### Build assets